Pelumi-Johnson/Cybersecurity-Search-Skills-Open-Source-Intelligence-Lab/README.md

 ## 📌 Project Overview

-Throughout this lab, I learned how to effectively search, evaluate, and investigate digital information using cybersecurity-focused tools.
+Throughout this lab, I learned how to effectively search, evaluate, and investigate digital information using cybersecurity focused tools.
 The lessons included:

 - Evaluating credibility of online sources